nus-cs2103-AY2122S2/ip/docs/README.md

 ### `bye` - Summons a goodbye message from Friendly Friend

+After the message, the app automatically closes (almost immediately unfortunately).

 ### `todo` - Adds a normal task

 Format: *todo the_task*